bp2008/biupdatehelper/README.md

 `Log verbose` -- (Default: `disabled`) For debugging purposes, you may turn on verbose logging.
 This will cause the service to write a lot of information to the log file, and should only be used if troubleshooting a problem.

+## Recovering Registration Keys

+Though it is not the primary purpose of this tool, clicking the "BI Registration Info" button will show you what registration key you used to activate Blue Iris 3 or Blue Iris 4.
+This is helpful in case you've lost your registration key and you want to deactivate and reinstall on a new PC.

 ## Issues

 Please report any defects using the project's Issues tab above.